-What Exactly is Public Risk Management?
+What is Public Risk Management?

-Lastly. there is the word “management.”
+Lastly, there’s “management.”
 This is where assessing, minimizing, and finding ways to combat public risk comes into play.

-So, when we take these three pieces and combine them, they generate the following definition – public risk management: assessing, minimizing, and combating anything that causes a possible loss, damage, threat or any other hazard in a population or community.
+So, when we take these three pieces and combine them, they generate the following definition – public risk management: assessing, minimizing, and combating anything that causes a possible loss, damage, threat, or any other hazard in a population or community.

 What Does a Public Risk Manager Do?

-Public risk managers assess potential risks in a community and ensure that both the people working for the community and those living in the community are safe and protected.
-They have a great variety of loss exposures within the entities and communities they serve.
+Public risk managers assess potential risks in a community and ensure both the people working for the community and those living in the community are safe and protected.
+They have a wide variety of loss exposures within the entities and communities they serve.
 They’re in charge of mitigating risks associated with public services like fire protection, parks, public education, transportation, etc.

 How Can You Celebrate Your Local Public Risk Management System?

 The answer to this question is coming up on March 1, 2020, on the second annual Public Risk Management Awareness day!
-Last year Governor Greg Abbott signed a proclamation for the day and the Texas House of Representatives passed a House bill proclaiming the day.
+Last year Governor Greg Abbott signed a proclamation for the day, and the Texas House of Representatives passed a House bill proclaiming the day.

-Through Public Risk Management Awareness day your community can celebrate your public risk managers and educate the community on risk management.
-Some ideas include the following: sending out newsletters about the day, having a meet and greet with your cities public risk managers, or recognizing proclamations issued by local governments, cities or counties.
+Through Public Risk Management Awareness day, your community can celebrate your public risk managers and educate the community on risk management.
+Some ideas include the following: sending out newsletters about the day, having a meet and greet with your cities public risk managers, or recognizing proclamations issued by local governments, cities, or counties.

-So now that you know exactly what public risk management is and how it works, we encourage you to start planning how you’re going to celebrate this year’s Public Risk Management Awareness day.
+So now that you know what public risk management is and how it works, we encourage you to start planning how you’re going to celebrate this year’s Public Risk Management Awareness day.